RadarML/xwr/docs/setup.md

     ```
     then select the folder containing the drivers you downloaded.
 You may need to do this twice: once for the "Enhanced Com Port", and once for the "Standard Com Port".

-1. Set the radar to flash mode.
+1. Prepare the radar for flashing.

+    - Connect a micro-USB cable to the port on the radar.
+The additional power supply is not needed for this step.
     - Find `SOP0`, `SOP`, `SOP2`. `SOP2` is all the way on the left, while `SOP0` and `SOP1` are on the right-most block of 4 switches.
     - Set `SOP2:0=001`.
 In both cases, on (1) is up.